-Euphorbia Caput-Medusae (You-phor-Bi-ya Ca-put me-Dus-Sa) is an exotic-looking plant that belongs to the Euphorbiaceae family and Euphorbia plant (Spurge) genus.
+Euphorbia Caput-Medusae (You-phor-Bi-ya Ca-put me-Dus-Sa) is an exotic-looking plant from the family Euphorbiaceae and Euphorbia plant (Spurge) genus.

-Due to its distinctive foliage and equally interesting appearance, this species has several common names:
+Its distinctive foliage and interesting appearance has earned this species several common names:

 - Medusa Plant